sungsoo-ahn/2025/_posts/2025-04-28-how-to-edit-algorithms-on-the-smacv2-env.md

 1. Procedurally generated, so seed does not work (link github issue here).
 2. We never really use the joint trajectory $$\mathbf{\tau}$$.
 It is assumed that adding the information of the state to $$\tau_i$$ gives us a good representation of $$\mathbf{\tau}$$.
+3. batch_size and batch_size_run refer to two different concepts, though their names are used interchangeably in the codebase. batch_size represents the training batch size used to sample episodes from the buffer, while batch_size_run denotes the number of parallel environments configured for algorithm execution.